Assisting students in receiving a college education

 Unfortunately, there is no way to "transfer" your aid from college to college.
 You can easily transfer your FAFSA by going to www.fafsa.gov and adding the school code of the college you will be transferring to.
 LMC's school code is 010340.
 Aside from the FAFSA, you will always need to complete the process for receiving aid at each college separately which includes submitting paperwork again (forms vary college to college) and following the new school's processing timelines.
 Tip: Keep copies of all documents submitted.

 You will receive a Missing Information letter from the Financial Aid Office by e-mail in your Insite Portal WebAdvisor using your student email.
-Please have your student ID number ready if you call us to check your status.

 You can check your financial aid award on Insite Portal WebAdvisor once we have completed your file and there are no outstanding documents.
 To print your Award: Log into Insite Portal WebAdvisor; Click "WebAdvisor"; On the menu option, click on "Financial Aid"; then click on "Financial aid award letter"; Enter the Financial Aid Year (2014) and click SUBMIT.